ClaireLouyq/covariate-shift/README.md

 # Simulation and real data analysis of methods identifying and processing covariate shift

 This repository stores all the codes involved in Claire Lou's undergraduate thesis, ‘Definition, Identification, Detection and Correction of Covariate Shift Problem in Transfer learning’.
 It consists of three parts: the simulation code, the real data analysis code and the real data analysis case datasets, which corresponds to the content of Chapter 5 of the thesis.
-As I am new to coding, errors and omissions are inevitable, so I sincerely urge all readers to take note of this and kindly welcome comments for correction.
+As errors and omissions are inevitable, all users are sincerely urged to take note of this and the author kindly welcome comments for correction.

 ## Part 1: Simulation of covariate shift cases with processing methods  (all R)